OperatorJack/Vampyr-Vampirism-Expanded/Vampyr/Vampyr - readme.md

 Credits are listed in alphabetical order.

 _Alice L_ - Writing lore surrounding the mechanics and how they interact with the game world.
 Helping with the design of the mod mechanics.
+Author of _Introduction to Vampirism_.
 _Greatness7_ - Animation toolkits allowing the creation of the claws mechanics.
 Tons of scripting help.
 My goto guy when in a pickle.
 _Hrnchamd_ - Dehardcoding animation system in MWSE, allowing for new & advanced animation mechanics.
 Adding many new MWSE features to make my ideas a reality.
 _JaceyS_ - All magic effect icons currently in Vampyr, as well as the alternative icons found in the repository.